Historical Case Studies: Tail Hedges in Action

 The lesson

 Tail hedges are designed for crashes, not bear markets.
 A 30% decline over 18 months through repeated 3-5% drops may exhaust closer strikes without ever triggering deep OTM.
 Setting this expectation upfront is the difference between a program that survives to protect the next crash and one that gets killed by an impatient committee.
+Rate-driven drawdowns are probably the worst possible environment for pure equity put strategies.

 Three Crises, Three Lessons